Si necesita ayuda en Español, llame a nuestra oficina el (530) 809-4616.

 If the Board determines there are unmet transit needs that are reasonable to meet, the affected jurisdiction must satisfy those needs before any TDA funds may be expended for non-transit purposes.

-The public is invited to provide comments on existing or desired public transportation services within Butte County at an a public hearing before the BCAG Board of Directors:
+Additionally, any member of the public is invited to provide comments on existing or desired public transportation services within Butte County at a public hearing before the BCAG Board of Directors.
+These hearings are widely advertised in local papers and via email, website announcements, social media posts, and bus posters.

-Public Hearing at BCAG Board of Directors meeting, BCAG Council Chambers, 326 Huss Drive, Chico
+Public Hearing at BCAG Board of Directors meeting, BCAG Council Chambers, 326 Huss Drive, Building E, Chico

-If you prefer, comments may also be submitted via mail, telephone, fax, on-line comment form, or email.
-They will be given the same consideration as those received at the public meetings.
-Comments must be submitted by Thursday, March 25, 2021 to receive consideration in this year's analysis.
+If you can't attend but want your comment considered or read at the public hearing, it may also be submitted via mail, telephone, fax, on-line comment form, or email (see below).
+They will be given the same consideration as those received at the public hearing.
+Comments must be submitted by 5:00 p.m. on the day of the public hearing to receive consideration in the current UTN assessment.